aeberspaecher/pyoptics/design.rst

 Write those in roughly that order:

 1. czt
-2. Basis, specifically Zernikes and a Grating (define by two frequencies/lattice constants and two amplitudes)
+2. Propagator
-3. Source and Imager
+3. Basis, specifically Zernikes and a grating (define by two frequencies/lattice constants and two amplitudes)
-5. Propagator
+4. Source and Imager

 Fill utils as needed.